Nothing but Trouble (1991 film): Release

 In December 1990, Warner Bros. changed the film's title to Nothing but Trouble.
 On December 20, Dan Aykroyd stated in a press release that he would always think of the film as Valkenvania.
 A promotional illustration by Boris Vallejo was commissioned in 1991.
-The film's release was delayed to recut the film for a PG-13 rating, removing the film's over the top violence, and the studio rescheduled The Bonfire of the Vanities to the Christmas 1990 release date originally held by Nothing but Trouble.
+The film's release was delayed to recut for a PG-13 rating, removing the film's over the top violence, and the studio rescheduled The Bonfire of the Vanities to the Christmas release date.

 The film was released on February 15, 1991.
-According to Box Office Mojo, the film opened at #8 in 1,671 theaters, grossing $3,966,240 opening weekend.
+It opened at #8 in 1,671 theaters, grossing $3,966,240 opening weekend.
 The site lists its total gross upon completed release as $8,479,793, with a 50.5% drop-off in its second week of release.
-In 1992, at the 12th Golden Raspberry Awards, Aykroyd received a Worst Supporting Actor Razzie.
-It also took home Worst Picture at the 1991 Stinkers Bad Movie Awards.
-Chevy Chase later expressed dislike for the film, saying he only accepted the role of Chris Thorne because of his friendship with Aykroyd.